rocky-linux/documentation/docs/guides/security/ssh_ca_key_signing.md

 ## Establishing trust

-Copying the remote host's certificate for the remote host to present it along its public key while being connected to:
+Copying the remote host's certificate for the remote host to present it along with its public key while being connected to:

 ```bash
 [user@rocky ~]$ scp ssh_host_ed25519_key-cert.pub root@rocky-vm.example.com:/etc/ssh/